 In Caenorhabditis elegans, the sea urchin and zebrafish mesoderm and endoderm are derived from bipotential progenitors.

-A similar mesendoderm population has been postulated in Amniotes based on the co-expression of endoderm and mesoderm markers in the anterior streak, and the observation that certain signaling cascades induce both cell types.
+A similar mesendoderm population has been postulated in Amniotes based on the co-expression of endoderm and mesoderm markers in the anterior streak and the observation that specific signaling cascades induce both cell types.

-However, single cell lineage tracing has never formally demonstrated the existence of bipotential cells in Aminotes.
+However, single-cell lineage tracing has never formally demonstrated the existence of bipotential cells in Amniotes.

-The endoderm will become the digestive tract (or intestine), as well as a number of associated organs and glands.
-It will give rise to the lungs, liver, and pancreas, as well as the thymus, thyroid, and parathyroid glands.
+The endoderm will become the digestive tract (or intestine), as well as several associated organs and glands.
+It will give rise to the lungs, liver, pancreas, and the thymus, thyroid, and parathyroid glands.

-Additionally, endoderm cells will form the lining of many of the body’s organ systems, including the respiratory system, digestive system, urinary system, and reproductive system.
+Additionally, endoderm cells will form the lining of many of the body’s organ systems, including the respiratory, digestive, urinary, and reproductive systems.

-The intestine is formed during gastrulation when the endoderm and mesoderm move within the embryo in a process called intussusception.
+The intestine is formed during gastrulation when the endoderm and mesoderm move within the embryo in intussusception.

-As cells move into the embryo, the dorsal endoderm forms a cell line along the mesoderm and a gap forms between the dorsal endoderm and plant endoderm cells.
+As cells move into the embryo, the dorsal endoderm forms a cell line along the mesoderm, and a gap includes between the dorsal endoderm and plant endoderm cells.

 This gap is the archenteron which is the precursor to the intestinal cavity.

-The endoderm, along with the other two germ layers, was discovered in 1817 by Christian Pander , a doctoral student at the University of Würzburg, in Würzburg, Germany.
+Along with the other two germ layers, the endoderm was discovered in 1817 by Christian Pander, a doctoral student at the University of Würzburg in Würzburg, Germany.

-In his dissertation, Beiträge zur Entwickelungsgeschichte des Hühnchens im Eie (contributions to the evolutionary history of the chicken in the egg), Pander described how two layers give rise to one third in the chicken embryo (Gallus gallus).
+In his dissertation, Beiträge Zur Entwickelungsgeschichte des Hühnchens in Eie (contributions to the evolutionary history of the chicken in the egg), Pander described how two layers give rise to one-third of the chicken embryo (Gallus gallus).

-Pander’s description of the formation of these layers is the first description of gastrulation in chicken, and it informed future studies of the layers of germs.
+Pander’s description of the formation of these layers is the first description of gastrulation in chickens, and it informed future studies of the layers of germs.